Desert or sea: Virus traps migrants in mid-route danger zone - KVIA

 “If I had wings I would fly and go see where they are,” Khatun said.
 “They are not being allowed to enter either Bangladesh or Malaysia – just floating in the middle with no one to help them out.”

-Hinnant reported from Paris; Debre reported from Los Angeles.
-Maria Verza contributed from Mexico City; Elliot Spagat in San Diego; and Shafiqur Rahman from Cox’s Bazar, Bangladesh.
+Lori Hinnant reported from Paris, and Isabel Debre from Los Angeles.
+Maria Verza in Mexico City, Elliot Spagat in San Diego, Shafiqur Rahman in Cox’s Bazar, Bangladesh, and Julhas Alam in Dhaka, Bangladesh, contributed to this report.